How Much Memory Should I Give A Presto Worker Node?

 query.max-memory.
 Again see https://prestodb.io/presto-admin/docs/current/installation/presto-configuration.html for rules-of-thumb and how to configure these parameters based on the available memory.

 The above guidelines and links should help you when considering how much memory should you give a worker node.
 You can see there’s a lot of tuning and config’s to manage – over 200.
-To avoid all memory configuration work we recommend using Ahana Cloud for Presto – a fully managed service for Presto, that needs zero configuration.
+To avoid all memory configuration work you can use Ahana Cloud for Presto – a fully managed service for Presto, that needs zero configuration.
 Sign up for a free trial at https://ahana.io/sign-up.